Draft Eisenhower movement: Background

-Dwight D. Eisenhower graduated in 1915 from the United States Military Academy at West Point, New York, a member of "the class the stars fell on".
+Dwight D. Eisenhower graduated in 1915 from the United States Military Academy at West Point, New York, with "the class the stars fell on".
 During World War I, his request to serve in Europe was denied, and he commanded a unit that trained tank crews instead.
 After the war, he served under General Douglas MacArthur both in Washington, D.C., and the Philippines.
 He was promoted to brigadier general in 1941.
 Eisenhower oversaw several key operations during World War II.
 He served as commander of the Allied Expeditionary Force in Europe, planning and directing the 1944 Normandy invasion and the subsequent allied invasion of Germany, and rose to the position of five-star general.

 Eisenhower was hailed a war hero; he led the list of Gallup Poll's "most admired man" in the 1940s.
 Field Marshal Bernard Montgomery referred to him as a "military statesman".
 He served as the Chief of Staff of the Army from 1945 to 1948.
 In this role, he made several public appearances to maintain support for the army.
 He also served as the president of Columbia University from 1948 until 1953.
 In December 1950, he was named supreme commander of the North Atlantic Treaty Organization (NATO) and given operational command of NATO forces in Europe.